 County records suggest the San Pablo bakery's sanitation record is similarly troubled.

 In December, agency inspectors found problems so grave that the eatery risked immediate closure, at least according to department policy.
-Restaurants receiving a major violation must either fix the problem
+Restaurants receiving a major violation must either fix the problem immediately or close until the issue is resolved, according to department's Web site.

 The December inspection on file with the county shows inspectors found the following major violations: Improper disposal or mixing of grease; lack of smooth and cleanable floors, walls and ceilings; lack of an adequate hood system above cooking equipment; and lack of adequate lighting and/or shatterproof lighting fixtures.